Items in Green rows are from my personal collection

 presence of Ltd. indicates post 1898

-Although ostensibly an '& Co.' item, this label was used inside '& Co.
+Although ostensibly an '& Co.' item, the lid labels seem to have been used inside '& Co.
 Ltd.' pots.
-(I have seen two examples of this - I have not seen it used in '& Co.' pots - yet).
+(I have seen three examples of this - I have not seen it used in '& Co.' pots - yet).

 Cherry Tooth Paste - Miniature - [Dale T533]